 And the results last well into our day.

 To be free of incessant worry and anxiety is within reach of all of us.

 As Franklin D. Roosevelt once said, “The only thing we have to fear is fear itself.”
 Anyone who has experienced irrational fear in their life will surely agree!

 After about a month of meditating daily I began to see big differences, I could seemingly now cope with the anxiety and almost control it.
 When my chest was thumping or I had butterflies in my stomach I no longer felt scared - there was a knowingness that my body was releasing adrenaline and it was simply my wrecked nervous system making itself known while I began the repair process. ¹Meditation was repairing my body and it became the foundation upon which I started rebuilding my life in a way that made me feel good about myself and the world.

 Meditation for anxiety: What's the proof?

-Vedic meditation results in high levels of EEG coherence throughout the brain, which has been found to correlate with many beneficial effects, including emotional stability, self awareness and lower levels of neuroticism and anxiety.
+Vedic meditation results in high levels of EEG coherence throughout the brain, which has been found to correlate with many beneficial effects, including emotional stability, self-awareness and lower levels of neuroticism and anxiety.

-Vedic meditation results in respiratory efficiency, which bring a greater sense of calm and control.
+Vedic meditation results in respiratory efficiency, which brings a greater sense of calm and control.
 It has also been shown to deliver relaxation effects that are twice as strong as that which we experience during rest.